PaulBatchelor/sndkit/README.md

 Many sndkit algorithms already exist pre-tangled in [Soundpipe](https://pbat.ch/proj/soundpipe.html).
-Have a look at that some real-world usage.
+Have a look at that for some real-world usage.

 It is highly encouraged to read the
 [woven output](https://pbat.ch/sndkit/algos), as they will